maddyblue/junk/README.md

 To update a third_party package to a newer version, fetch the most recent version of it with `go get -u other.com/user/package`, and run `party` again in your project's directory.

+# goven

+goven is a precursor to party, and was useful enough to get a mention in the FAQ.
+However, goven has suffered from neglect and so has some bugs, lacks features, and is not cross-platform. party strives to be an improvement to goven in all ways.

 # bugs

 There is no guarantee that the source directory exists.
 For example, a package may have a OS-specific file (`file_windows.go`) which imports another package.
 On non-Windows, that other package will not have been fetched during `go get` and will thus not exist.
 These packages must be fetched using `go get` or some other method by hand.
 Or, running `party` on a Windows machine (in this case) will correctly copy those files.
 These cases are reported when running `party`.